 Fire is one of the most useful phenomena we exploit in our day to day life to accomplish various tasks.
 For example: for cooking, for illumination and various other tasks.
-All this happens because of controlled production of fire.
-Fire which is a boon for us can turn into a bane too, if it is not controlled.
-For example: you have heard of forest fires, fires breaking out at homes causing huge destruction.
+All this happens because of the controlled production of fire.
+The fire which is a boon for us can turn into a bane too if it is not controlled.
+For example, you have heard of forest fires, fires breaking out at homes causing huge destruction.
 We generally call the fire brigade in such cases to control the blazing flames.
 The Fire department officials generally use fire extinguishers to extinguish the fire depending on its severity and magnitude.

 Depending on the way how the fire extinguisher alters any of the controlling elements from the fire triangle, fire extinguishers are of a considerable variety, namely: